-Figure 7 Top panels: Pre-Fisheries Abundance of Irish 1SW and MSW salmon stocks (red points with 95% confidence intervals) with respective Spawner Escapement Reserve indicated (dahed line).
-Bottom panels: Estimated return of 1SW and MSW salmon to Ireland prior to homewater fisheries (solid red line) and spawners (blue points with 95% confidence intervals) relative to respective national CL (dashed line). (source: ICES 2021).
+Figure 7 Top panels: Pre-Fisheries Abundance of Irish 1SW and MSW salmon stocks (red points with 95% confidence intervals) with respective Spawner Escapement Reserve indicated (dashed line).
+Bottom panels: Estimated return of 1SW and MSW salmon to Ireland prior to homewater fisheries (solid red line) and spawners (blue points with 95% confidence intervals) relative to national CL (dashed line). (source: ICES 2021).

-6.2.3 Stock forecast (to 2021)
+6.2.3 Stock forecast (2020 to 2024)

-For the southern North-east Atlantic stock complex, of which Ireland is a constituent jurisdiction, for maturing (1SW) stocks the PFA is forecast to fall below the SER for all forecasted years (to 2021).
-For non-maturing (MSW) PFA the forecast falls below the SER in 2018 and 2019.
-This essentially predicts that there will not be enough fish in the southern North-east Atlantic stock complex as a whole to meet combined national CLs for constituent jurisdictions (Ireland, UK, south-west Iceland and France).

-For both maturing and non-maturing Irish stocks, the median PFA is below the SER for forecasted years (to 2021).
-This modelled projection essentially predicts that there will not be enough Irish one-sea-winter or multi-sea-winter salmon present in the ocean to meet our national CL during this period (ICES 2017a).
+For the southern North-east Atlantic stock complex (2020 to 2024), of which Ireland is a constituent jurisdiction, for maturing (1SW) stocks the PFA is forecast to fall below the SER in 2022 and 2023.
+The forecast for the non-maturing (MSW) PFA remains above SER in the period 2020-2024.
+However, for both maturing and non-maturing Irish stocks, the median PFA is forecast to be below the SER for all forecasted years (2020-2024).
+This modelled projection essentially predicts that there will not be enough Irish one-sea-winter or multi-sea-winter salmon present in the ocean to meet our national CL during this period (ICES 2021).